nsacyber/HIRS/docs/webportal/portal-policy.md

 # ACA Portal: Policy Page

 The **Policy** page is used to provide [configuration settings](../started/gs3-hirs-config.md) for attestation provisioning for the system.

+## Default Policy

 The default for the ACA is to not check any credentials or attributes for TPM provisioning.
 This initial setting is intended to:

 1. Test the proper installation of HIRS, with no validation of supply chain credentials performed.
 2. Support TPM provisioning of systems that might not be delivered with supply chain credentials.

 <img src= "../../images/portal-policy-default.png" alt="HIRS Policy Page" style="border: 2px solid grey;" class="portal-wide">

+## Recommended Policy

+The recommended policy setting for Trusted Computing-based supply chain validation will require these policy settings to be set to enabled:

+* Endorsement Certificate Validation: Enabled
+* Platform Certificate Validation: Enabled
+* Platform Certificate Attribute Validation: Enabled
+* Firmware Validation: Enabled

 ## **[Endorsement Validation](../started/gs3-hirs-config.md/#configuration-with-the-endorsement-check-enabled)**
 If Endorsement Certificate Validation is selected, the ACA will validate the Endorsement Certificate